 You can delete categories individually, or in bulk.

 Deleting Categories Individually

-(Click ‘OK’ to proceed)
+(Click ‘OK’ to delete the category)

-Deleting Multiple WordPress Categories
+Deleting Multiple Categories

 Next, click Apply …

-The categories you’ve selected will be deleted …
+The selected categories will be removed …

-How To Edit WordPress Categories
+How To Edit Post Categories

 To edit a post category, do the following: